FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ (22/4) Changed: When user save's the key's it shows success popup message

 ✅ (21/4) Added logs for server.js
-✅ (21/4) Fixed server.js authentication minor bug
+✅ (21/4) Fixed: server.js authentication minor bug

 ✅ (20/4) Added Database Features: You can put limit to your users to use only Trovo, Twitch or YouTube or all of them from database
 ✅ (20/4) Fixed minor bugs on login page